-According to economists, neither raising nor slashing the benefit will suddenly reduce unemployment.
-So, why does Canberra persist?
+According to economists, raising nor slashing the benefit does not work.
+So, why does Canberra persist with the old rate?

 From April 1, those looking for work will be again returned the original welfare rate, ostensibly giving them $40 a day on which to survive.
 A raised welfare rate has been repeatedly asked for, from welfare groups, the opposition and even former Liberal Party Prime Minister, John Howard.